TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Switch uibindex to use new CSS instead of bootstrap.
 Also change "User-Facing Routes" to "Client-Facing Routes".

 * Add a standard logging fn to uibuilderfe - allow that to return log statements back to Node-RED via control msgs.

-* Retain logon/logoff control msgs but direct to fns in external security.js file (which should allow call from both express and socket.io).

 * Add settings.js options to use different paths/names for middleware files.